phiresky/masters-thesis/manuscript.md

 all the neighboring agents, while another would contain, e.g., a specific type of other observed objects in the world.

-We need a method to aggregate the observations in one observable group into a format that can be used as the input of a neural network.
+To apply actor-critic training methods, both our policy to predict the actions and the critic to estimate the value function are trainable neural networks.
+We need a method to aggregate the observations in one observable group into a format that can be used as the input of these neural networks.
 Specifically, this means that the output of the aggregation method needs to have a fixed dimensionality.
 In the following, we present different aggregation methods and their properties, including related work that uses those aggregation methods.